-Lineariifolianone is a natural product with a unique structure, which was isolated from Inula linariifolia.
+Lineariifolianone is a natural product which was isolated from Inula linariifolia.
 From valencene (1), a one-step conversion yields 2, before a three-step conversion via 3 yields ketone 4.
 Eremophilene (5) is converted into 6 by performing the same four-step conversion.